A role for caffeine in short-term high-intensity (anaerobic) exercise?Print this page

 Research suggests that caffeine can have benefits in some short-term, high-intensity exercises and under certain conditions15-17.

+A 2009 review looking at the effects of caffeine on anaerobic exercise performance considered 29 studies, finding that 17 of the studies revealed caffeine to have a significant effect16.
 It was also observed that there was significant variation between the studies.
 Several factors in the various studies were highlighted as potential explanations for the variation: trained vs. untrained participants, caffeine-habituated vs. non-habituated participants, slow vs. fast caffeine-metabolizers amongst the participants, different dosing regimens (fixed amount of caffeine vs. mg per kg body weight), as well as different types of tests.

-Caffeine and sports aids
+Caffeine and carbohydrates